Ark-Repoleved/BDroid_X/README.md

 ### Standalone Bundle Unpacker

-This tool allows you to extract the contents of any Unity bundle file from the game.
+This tool allows you to extract bundles file from the game.

 1. On the main screen, ensure no mods are selected.
 2. Tap the floating action button with the **unarchive (📤)** icon at the bottom right.